Savannah Car Accident lAWYERS

 • Careless driving: Although this may not be as serious as reckless driving, it can still cause a fair share of accidents.
 Examples of this type of driving could be someone not paying attention to their surroundings by merging without looking or making a turn without yielding.

-What Should I Do After I Have Been in a Car Accident?
+What Should I Do After I Have Been in a Car Accident in Savannah?

 The moments immediately following a car accident can be a stressful and scary time.
 A traumatic event has just taken place, and injuries might have occurred.
 There are several steps that a victim should engage in right away to ensure their own safety, the safety of others, and any potential litigation down the road.